zuffidries/data-algo/data_structures/data_structures.md

     ```javascript
     let newNode = new Node(data);

-    // store current tail in variable
+    // Store current tail in variable.
     let previousTail = this.tail;

-    // make the new node the tail node
+    // Make the new node the tail node.
     this.tail = newNode;

-    // route pointers
+    // Route the pointers.
     previousTail.next = this.tail;
     this.tail.prev = previousTail;
     ```